Handsome Dan: Handsome Dan V

 Active 1940–1947 (died of old age).

 "Bull", brought in his youth to watch football practices by his owner, high school student Bob Day, who lived near the Yale Bowl, ascended to office when Handsome Dan IV died.
 A great success, he loved public appearances and the adulation of crowds, was a familiar figure around the locker rooms, and joined the team on a trip to Princeton University.

 Handsome Dan VI

-Active 1947–1949 (died mysteriously at age 2).
+Active 1947–1949 (died at age two).

 Handsome Dan VI was eight weeks old when he took the role, but died at age two.
 It was reported that he died from fear of fireworks at the Yale-Harvard game, or of shame from seeing the Yale team lose to both Princeton and Harvard in the same year.

 Handsome Dan VII

 Active 1949–1952 (retired due to emotional instability).

 Handsome Dan VII was donated to football coach Herman Hickman at age 3 but he proved to have a bad temper, which suited him better in his next position as a watchdog on a Florida estate.